Protect the Channel Country

 from oil & gas

-Oil and gas is threatening to compromise the rivers that sustain this unique landscape, with devastating consequences for the wildlife and people that rely on it.
+Oil and gas operations would compromise the rivers that sustain this unique landscape, with devastating consequences for the wildlife and people that rely on it.

 Time to act

-In 2015 the Palaszczuk Government pledged to protect the Lake Eyre Basin’s rivers and their Channel Country floodplains.
+In 2015 the Queensland Labor Government pledged to protect the Lake Eyre Basin’s rivers and their Channel Country floodplains.